libgdx/libgdx.github.io/_pages/features.md

 - **Freedom:** While libGDX gives you access to various different tools and abstractions, you can still access the underlying base. libGDX doesn't force you too use certain tools or coding styles: you are free to do whatever you want!
 - **Open Source:** libGDX is licensed under Apache 2.0 and maintained by the community, so you can take a look [under the hood](https://github.com/libgdx/libgdx) and see how everything works.
-- **Java:** Since libGDX uses Java, you can profit from the wide java ecosystem – Powerful IDEs, out-of-the-box support for Git, fined-tuned debuggers, performance profilers, an an abundance of well tried libraries and frameworks, as well as many resources and extensive documentation.
+- **Java:** Since libGDX uses Java, you can profit from the wide java ecosystem – Powerful IDEs, out-of-the-box support for Git, fined-tuned debuggers, performance profilers, and an abundance of well tried libraries and frameworks, as well as many resources and extensive documentation.

 <br/>